Lav Diaz: Career

 He went back in 2011 at the Venice International Film Festival for his film Siglo ng Pagluluwal (Century of Birthing) and which earned the Grand Jury Prize at the 13th Cinemanila International Film Festival.
 The following year, his film Florentina Hubaldo, CTE won Best Asian Film at the Jeonju International Film Festival and gained the On-Screen Award at the Images Festival.

 His 2013 film Norte, the End of History was screened in the Un Certain Regard section of the 66th Cannes Film Festival.
 He received the Golden Leopard at the 2014 Locarno International Film Festival for From What Is Before.
 At the 2016 Berlin International Film Festival, his film A Lullaby to the Sorrowful Mystery was awarded the Silver Bear Alfred Bauer Prize.
 In the same year, he also received the Golden Lion at the 73rd Venice International Film Festival for The Woman Who Left.

 Diaz has made crime stories, ghost stories and a musical.
-On the topic of genre Diaz has said, "it’s nice to dwell on genres because there are formulas there and you can work with them.
+On the topic of genre Diaz has said, "It’s nice to dwell on genres because there are formulas there and you can work with them.
 But at the same time you’re free to break them."

 He is a recipient of the Guggenheim Fellowship in 2010, the Prince Claus Award of the Netherlands in 2014 and The Radcliffe Fellowship of Harvard University, 2016–2017.

 Diaz was invited by the Academy of Motion Picture Arts and Sciences to join as a member in July 2017.

-He presents his latest film at the Venice Film Festival out of competition, When the Waves Are Gone.
+Diaz presented his film, Essential Truths of the Lake, a sequel to When the Waves Are Gone, at the 2023 Locarno Film Festival out of competition.
+Diaz's film, Phantosmia, premiered as an out-of-competition entry in the 81st Venice International Film Festival, his 8th film for the festival.
+He mostly recently premiered his film Magellan starring Gael García Bernal at 2025 Cannes Film Festival out of competition.
+The film was selected as the Philippines' submission for the 98th Academy Awards in the best international feature film category.
+Uniquely, he made his acting debut in an upcoming psychological horror film The Sacrifice along with cast Lovi Poe, Timothy Granaderos and Enchong Dee.

+Political views

+In December 2023, alongside 50 other filmmakers, Diaz signed an open letter published in Libération demanding a ceasefire and an end to the killing of civilians amid the 2023 Israeli invasion of the Gaza Strip, and for a humanitarian corridor into Gaza to be established for humanitarian aid, and the release of hostages.